All introverts have some basic rules. If you understand what they are, parenting them will go much smoother!

 For starters, she doesn’t need help.
-At least not for being an introverted child.
+At least not for being an introvert.
 Being an introvert isn’t a problem in and of itself.
 We are all wired differently.
-Some of us get energized being around others and some of us get depleted.
+Some of us get energized being around others, and some of us get depleted.
 Many of us understand these types of kids because we are introverts ourselves.

 The bigger problem emerges when extroverted parents don’t understand their introverted child.
 When you birth a child who is wired completely differently than you, parenting can become a struggle.

 To give you a quick cheat sheet, here are 15 things that you should never do to your introverted children.